EXCLUSIVE-Germany may miss COVID-19 vaccine donation goal, blames manufacturers | Health

 Germany may miss its target to donate 100 million COVID-19 vaccine doses this year due to conditions imposed by manufacturers and delivery shortfalls, a health ministry official said in a letter to Brussels seen by Reuters.

-The 100 million doses account for half of the total promised by European Union member states to poorer countries this year, according to the European Commission.
-But on Oct.
-19, the foreign office said Germany had only donated just over 17% of that amount.
+The 100 million doses account for half the total promised by European Union member states to poorer countries this year, according to the European Commission.
+The German foreign office said on Oct.
+19 that Germany had only donated just over 17% of that amount.

 In a letter on Monday to the European Commission's Health Emergency Preparedness and Response Authority (HERA), health ministry state secretary Thomas Steffen said there were "ongoing bureaucratic, logistical and legal problems" imposed by vaccine makers on EU countries wanting to donate surplus shots.
-They make "a quick response to international requests for help almost impossible," Steffen added.
+Steffen said these factors made "a quick response to international requests for help almost impossible."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)